kavinder-singh-3702/SlotSwapper/README.md

 # SlotSwapper Monorepo

-SlotSwapper now ships as a full-stack workspace containing:
+SlotSwapper now ships as a full-stack workspace containing decoupled backend and frontend apps that can scale independently while sharing a unified domain model.

+## Repository Layout

-- **`backend/`** – the existing Node.js + Express API that manages authentication, events, and swap flows.
+- **`backend/`** – Node.js + Express API split into feature modules (`src/modules`) backed by shared middleware, models, and utilities.
-- **`frontend/`** – a brand new Next.js (TypeScript) application that delivers a dynamic marketplace UI with authenticated routes.
+- **`frontend/`** – Next.js (TypeScript) client organised under `src/` with feature slices (`features/`), shared providers, and a lightweight `lib/` layer for cross-cutting helpers.

 Both apps are deployable independently, but they are wired to work together out of the box.